Canyon Spirit

 Travel time: 12 hours

-8. Luxury Dome on the Grand Canyon Railway | Williams, AZ
+7. Luxury Dome on the Grand Canyon Railway | Williams, AZ

 Don’t miss: Musicians roam the cars to add an upbeat rhythm to your ride, while an attendant shares facts about the canyon.
 If you’re into entertainment that leans towards hokey, fantastic!
-Each morning before the train departs, there’s a staged dust-up between the town marshall and the Cataract Creek Gang.
+Each morning before the train departs, there’s a staged dust-up between the town marshal and the Cataract Creek Gang.

 Route: Williams, Arizona to the Grand Canyon.

 Travel time: The ride itself is about two hours each way, but you can craft it into an all-day experience.
 Board at 9:30am and arrive at the Grand Canyon at 11:45am.
-You have three hours to explore (unless you stay overnight), and then the train departs at 3:30pm and returns to Williams at 5:45pm.
+You have more than three hours to explore (unless you stay overnight), and then the train departs at 3:30pm and returns to Williams at 5:45pm.

-Price: Starting at $119 one way ($240 round trip) for adults.
+Price: Starting at $120 one way ($240 round trip) for adults.

-9. Acela train | Between Boston and Washington, D.C.
+8. Acela train | Between Boston and Washington, D.C.

 Although Amtrak is more known for serviceable rides (all the luxury is found in the view out the window!), there is a first-class cabin on the Acela train, where you receive complimentary meal service at your seat, priority boarding at certain stations and, perhaps best of all, access to station lounges.
 The seating is spacious one-by-two seating (in other words, you’re either alone or with one other person).
 The seats feature adjustable headrests, lumbar support, footrests and individual outlets for device charging.
+If you’re lucky, you’ll get a seat on the NextGen Acela, the fast (160 mph) all-new trains with innovative features like free 5G W-Fi and ergonomic seats.
+The NextGen Acela is available on select departures.

 Don’t miss: Beautiful coastline views between New Haven, Connecticut, and Kingston station in Rhode Island.